mikolasan/mikolasan.github.io/src/markdown/blog/anaconda-in-vscode-terminal.md

 lastModified: 2021-11-07
 ---

+It's possible to add specific terminal to VS Code on Windows machine when you have Anaconda package installed.
+You will have Python interpreter under your fingertips.
-To add Python to the terminal
+Just add to **settings.json** the following configuration

 ```
 "terminal.integrated.shellArgs.windows": [